WaltersArtMuseum/api-thewalters-org/geographies-objects-geotype.md

 - [GET v1/museum/geographies/{id}/objects](/geographies-objects.md) Get museum objects associated with a given geography.
 - [GET /v1/geographies/geotype/{term:string}/objects](/geographies-objects-geotype.md)

+## A Note about Images
+Wherever you see an image string reference in the API, that you can manipulate it.
+There are some [important options and features to understand about the images](images.md) available through the Walters Art Museum API.

 ## Request
 The `GET /v1/geographies/geotype/{term:string}/objects` request will accept the name of a geotype and return a list of objects related to that geotype.

 ## Parameters

-documention in progress
+documentation in progress

 ## Response